-While spider veins that have been treated should not come back, new spider veins can develop.
-Spider veins are more likely, however, to reappear is there is an underlying condition, such as venous insufficiency or varicose veins.
-If new spider veins appear after IPL, more sessions will be required to treat and clear them.
+Treated spider veins should not come back.
+However, new spider veins can develop.
+Spider veins are more likely, however, to reappear if there is an underlying condition.
+Venous insufficiency or varicose veins cause new spider veins if untreated.
+If new spider veins appear after IPL, you will require more sessions to treat and clear them.

 Does insurance cover IPL?

-IPL is often seen as a cosmetic procedure, though private insurance plans typically cover this treatment when a medical need is demonstrated.
-To be sure, though, speak to your doctor about medical needs and whether IPL is necessary for you, and check with your insurance company about your specific coverage plan.
+IPL is often seen as a cosmetic procedure.
+Private insurance plans typically cover this treatment when we can demonstrate a medical need.
+Speak to your doctor about medical needs and whether IPL is necessary for you.
+Check with your insurance company about your specific coverage plan.

 Spider Veins: What are they and how do they form?

 Spider veins are blue, red or purple veins that appear near the surface of the skin.
 They get their name from their spider leg-like appearance.
-They are small, swollen blood vessels that result from the pooling of blood in the area.
-In most cases, spider veins cause no harm but they may be accompanied by irritation or discomfort.
+Pooling of blood in the area result in small, swollen blood vessels.
+In most cases, spider veins cause no harm.
+They may be accompanied by irritation or discomfort.
 They can sometimes be a symptom of a more problematic venous disease occurring deeper within the legs and thighs.

 Not every case of spider veins is the result of the more widespread and painful venous disease, but some are.
 The vast majority of sufferers come into the Advanced Vein Center for cosmetic reasons.
-The majority of cosmetic spider veins cases are treated with sclerotherapy.
+The majority of cosmetic spider veins cases we treat with sclerotherapy.

 What are the treatment options for spider veins in the lower extremity?

 The most common form of treatment in the legs is sclerotherapy.
-Sclerotherapy has been used for decades to target the eyesores of spider veins.
+The eyesores of spider veins has used sclerotherapy for decades.
 Our professionally trained staff injects a safe solution into the problem spot, causing the tiny trouble veins to close off from the main vein and die.
-Later it is reabsorbed into the body.
+Later ithe body reabsorbs the vein.
 By closing off the vein from the blood flow, this effective treatment removes 100% of the spider vein eliminating the unwelcome blue and purple from below the skin.

 What are compression stockings?

 The use of prescription-level compression garments is required for a few days after sclerotherapy sessions.
 This eliminates the need for a protracted downtime.
 You can resume normal activities almost immediately after your treatment.
-There are a few activities that should be avoided after sclerotherapy is performed.
+There are a few activities that should to avoid after sclerotherapy.
 We will discuss all of these with you in detail at your next appointment.

-The vast majority of sclerotherapies are performed by visual guidance alone.
-However, in special cases, ultrasound may be used to guide the injection.
-Ultrasound guided sclerotherapy (USG sclerotherapy) can be used to target spider veins that are deeper in the leg or some reticular veins if microphlebectomy is not a viable option.
+The vast majority of sclerotherapies we perform by visual guidance alone.
+However, in special cases, ultrasound may guides the injection.
+Ultrasound guided sclerotherapy (USG sclerotherapy) can target spider veins that are deeper in the leg.
+Also treats some reticular veins if microphlebectomy is not a viable option.

-Whatever the details of your case, our professional staff pride themselves in providing safe and effective treatments for spider veins with the least amount of discomfort.
+Whatever the details of your case, our professional staff pride themselves in providing safe and effective treatments.
+We treat spider veins with the least amount of discomfort.
 Spider vein treatment is minimally invasive and highly safe.
 Patient comfort is a top priority throughout the whole process.

 -Alena (age 43)

-If your veins are too bad for simple laser, we also offer:
+If your veins are too bad for Laser Spider Vein Treatment, we also offer:

 Several minimally invasive options are available if the above at-home treatments aren’t sufficient.
 These are safe and highly effective and include:

 - Sclerotherapy: an injection-based spider vein treatment.
-A very small amounts of an irritant medication is injected into the veins being treated.
+We inject a very small amount of an irritant medication into the treated veins.
 This causes the veins to collapse.
-The vein is then reabsorbed into the body.
+The body then reabsorbs the vein.

 - Phlebectomy: surgical removal of large surface varicose veins.
-This is accomplished with specialized surgical instruments.
-Only tiny access incisions are needed and only local anesthesia is necessary.
+Specialized surgical instruments accomplished.
+You only need tiny access incisions and only local anesthesia is necessary.

 - Radiofrequency Ablation: ablation means to close down, collapse, or otherwise destroy.
 More commonly called RF ablation, this technique uses a thin wire catheter with a heating element at the tip.
-This is inserted into the vein and short bursts of brief, intense heat is generated.
-The vein then collapses and is reabsorbed in a similar fashion as with sclerotherapy.
+We gently insert this into the vein and it generates short bursts of brief intense heat.
+The vein then collapses and the body reabsorbs it in a similar fashion to sclerotherapy.
 Only local anesthesia is necessary.

-- Laser-based Ablation: this is another widely used catheter-based ablation technique.
-The only practical difference is that a medical grade laser is used to generate the required heat.
-As with RF ablation only local anesthesia is needed.
+- Laser-based Ablation: this is another popular catheter-based ablation technique.
+The only practical difference is that a medical grade laser generates the required heat.
+With RF ablation we only need local anesthesia.

 Are you concerned that you are no longer able to hide the Vericose Veins & Spider Veins that have started to appear on your legs?